 Henry Morrison Flagler Scholarships

-The monetary value of the Henry Morrison Flagler Scholarship over fours years exceeds $72,000.
+The monetary value of the Henry Morrison Flagler Scholarship over four years exceeds $72,000.
 Its lifetime value is priceless.

 Click here to see a list of past Flagler Scholarship recipients.

-The Henry Morrison Flagler Scholarship Program, created by The William R. Kenan, Jr. Charitable Trust (established by Henry Flagler s brother-in-law), supports exceptional undergraduate students, from the State of Florida, to attend the Honors College of Florida Atlantic University.
+The Henry Morrison Flagler Scholarship Program, created by The William R. Kenan, Jr. Charitable Trust (established by Henry Flagler's brother-in-law), supports exceptional undergraduate students, from the State of Florida, to attend the Wilkes Honors College of Florida Atlantic University.
 The Henry Morrison Flagler Scholarship is a full merit award that provides extraordinary student-leaders with financial freedom to pursue higher education goals and participate in annual enrichment programs.
-The program seeks to further personal and intellectual development of outstanding scholars within the environment of FAU s residential Honors College as a foundation to promote global awareness, understanding, interaction, and peace.
+The program seeks to further personal and intellectual development of outstanding scholars within the environment of FAU's residential Honors College as a foundation to promote global awareness, understanding, interaction, and peace.

 Henry Morrison Flagler Scholars are expected to be, in demeanor and achievement, superior citizens of the college and the world.
 Their presence in the Honors College is expected to enhance the excellence of the Honors College through their contributions in the classroom and in campus and community life.
-Additional information may be obtained from the Honors College Office of Admissions.
+Additional information may be obtained from the Wilkes Honors College Office of Admissions at email@example.com or 561-799-8646.

-Student must be an incoming freshman and a Florida resident to be eligible to receive a Florida Bright Futures Scholarship.
+Student must be an incoming freshman and a Florida resident and be eligible to receive a Florida Bright Futures Scholarship.

-Scholarship: Academic distinction is necessary but is not the singular determining criterion for selection as a Henry Morrison Flagler Scholar.
-High-school students considered for a Henry Morrison Flagler Scholarship must meet admission qualifications of the Honors College, as well as award requirements.
+Scholarship: Academic distinction is necessary, but is not the singular determining criterion for selection as a Henry Morrison Flagler Scholar.
+High school students considered for a Flagler Scholarship must meet admission qualifications of the Wilkes Honors College, as well as award requirements.
 Recipients of the awards must maintain an Honors College grade point average (GPA) of 3.0 to maintain eligibility for renewal of the award.

 Integrity: Students must show evidence of strong moral character.